-This development contributions plan is called the City of Ryde Section 7.11 Development Contributions Plan 2020.
+This development contributions plan is called the City of Ryde Section 7.11 Development Contributions Plan 2020 - Version 1.1.

-This plan commences on the date on specified in the public notice that was given under clause 31(2) of the EP&A Regulation on {insert new date} 2021 in local newspaper.
-The specified date for the commencement of this plan is{insert new date} 2021.
+This plan commences on the date on specified in the public notice that was given under clause 31(2) of the EP&A Regulation on 8 September 2021 on Council's webpage.
+The specified date for the commencement of this plan is 8 September 2021.